HarryR/TinyLisp/README.md

 #### `(cdr!
 (X Y) ...)`

-Change the B record of a cons to a new value, returns the old value.
+Change the B record of the pair `X` to the new value in `Y`, returns the old value.

 #### `(car!
 (X Y) ...)`

-Change the B record of a cons to a new value, returns the old value.
+Change the B record of a the pair `X` to the new value in `Y`, returns the old value.

 #### `(fun?
 (X) ...)`

-Is the argument a function which can be used in the left hand side of an expression?
+Is `X` a function which can be used in the left hand side of an expression?

 #### `(sym?
 (X) ...)`

-Is the first argument a symbol:
+Is `X` a symbol:

 ```
 > (sym?
 X)